-Water Treatment Manual (Teck 2017) and Water Treatment Management Plan for Upset Conditions (SRK 2018) must be consulted for details of operational practices for water treatment.
+Water Treatment Manual (Teck 2018) must be consulted for details of operational practices for water treatment.
 Only a brief description of these practices is given in this section.

 Water treatment on site consists of a lime solution, prepared in a slurry tank, which is fed with a peristaltic pump to the water flowing in the culvert connecting the main pond to the polishing pond.
 The amount of lime used is estimated from the historical records of treated water discharge and the water elevation in the TIA.
-Historical consumption of lime indicates that an average amount of 0.17 kg of lime should be used for every 1 m3 of released water.
+Historical consumption of lime indicates that an average amount of 0.17 kg of lime should be used for every 1 m of released water.